elifesciences/enhanced-preprints-import/README.md

 - clone the repo
 - run `yarn`
-- run `docker compose up` to start temporalite and the worker in "watch" mode
+- run `docker compose up` to start temporal and the workers in "watch" mode
 - run `temporal operator namespace list` to list namespaces, you should see default namespace listed, and not any other error.

 The `docker compose` workflow above will restart the worker when your mounted filesystem changes.